-Within the EEF Teaching and Learning Toolkit Oral Language Intervention was rated as a strategy with one of the greatest impacts.
-Adding approximately 6 months to learning. last of their reading lessons.
+hy Decelied Lizzanity and LO by Rosalind Horowitz and S. Jay Samuels, p.
+151. Within the EEF Teaching and Learning Toolkit Oral Language Intervention was rated as a strategy with one of the greatest impacts.
+Adding approximately 6 months to learning.
 From lesson observations it has been noted that teachers always discuss new vocabulary with children and also ask them to pronounce the words.
 Again, from carrying out observations, we have seen all teachers asking their children to read aloud - choral reading, echo reading, reading to their partners and reading aloud on their own.
 Oracy is one of our curriculum drivers.
 This means that when teachers plan lessons, oracy is always an important feature of the lesson.
 Children talk to their partners, they talk when working in groups and there are always lots of opportunities for children to speak and have discussions during lessons.
 Introduction of new marking and feedback policy to support metacognition.
 CPD to teachers and Learning Support Assistants on metacognition.
 Development of whole school progression framework.
 Marking and Feedback Policy is based on research from EEF where verbal feedback supports pupils understanding.
 Teachers recording the marking in a marking book to inform their teaching for the next lesson, ensuring misconceptions are addressed.
 All teachers receiving on going CPD on feedback and questioning using the Walk Thru books - Rosenshine's Principles.
 All subject leader teams have an overview on the development of their subject throughout the school.
 Enabling subjects to link together and develop skills such as reading, vocabulary and writing within each subject area.

-Teachers use their marking and feedback books during / after each lesson.
-Monitoring has shown that teachers record next steps, overviews of the lesson, which children were supported / why, who did particularly well and also if some children need extra support their names are recorded.
+This activity focuses on our high 1 - 5 & 7 Teachers use their marking and feedback books during / after each lesson.
+Monitoring has shown that teachers record next steps, overviews of the lesson, which children were supported / why, who did particularly well and also if some children need extra support their names are recorded. expectations of all pupils.
+During staff meetings, the Walk Thru books